Exodromy: Extending exodromy: coefficients, stacks, ℓ -adic sheaves

-Of course, since $X$ is not a small category, it is not obvious that this limit exists in $\Cat_{\infty} $.
-However, if $X$ contains a small limit-cofinal full subcategory $Y$, then the desired limit exists. \end{nul}
+Since $X$ is not generally a $ \updelta_0 $-small category, it is not obvious that this limit exists in $\Cat_{\infty} $.
+However, if $X$ contains a $ \updelta_0 $-small limit-cofinal full subcategory $Y$, then the desired limit exists. \end{nul}